flonadb/flonadb/1-0-0/README.md

 Make sure you have done the following below,

 - Added to your application's classpath the Flona DB and the drivers for your target database system.
-- Configured the location of the [file based database](#file-database-configuration) config file
+- Configured the location of the [file based database](#file-database-configuration) config file.

 Obtaining a connection: